ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) Understanding complex tool functions
+A) Learning keyboard shortcuts

-B) Knowing where tools are located
+B) Creating accurate sketches

-C) Learning keyboard shortcuts
+C) Knowing where tools are located

-D) Creating accurate sketches
+D) Understanding complex tool functions

 ---

-Knowing where tools are located
+C) Knowing where tools are located

 ///